nextauthjs/next-auth/www/docs/getting-started/upgrade-to-v4.md

 > 1. The `AzureADB2C` provider has been renamed `AzureAD`.
 > 2. The `Basecamp` provider has been removed, see explanation [here](https://github.com/basecamp/api/blob/master/sections/authentication.md#on-authenticating-users-via-oauth).
+> 3. The Github provider by default now will not request full write access to user profiles.
+If you need this scope, please add `user` to the scope option manually.

 The following new options are available when defining your Providers in the configuration: